 How the Program Works

-Interns entering Advance U will be matched with a host department in University Advancement (UA) that aligns with their area of interest.
-During the program, which runs from late May through early August, students will work on and complete a special project related to their learning goals.
-At the end of Advance U, interns will present their project to UA staff.
+Advance-U interns are matched with a host department in University Advancement (UA) that aligns with their area of interest.
+During the program, which runs from mid-May through early August, students work on and complete a special project related to their learning goals.
+At the end of Advance-U, interns present their work to University Advancement staff.

-Interns are paid for a 40-hour work week and will spend Monday – Thursday in their assigned host department.
-Friday is seminar day and an opportunity to build community, participate in group activities, and learn from guest speakers.
-Students will also have a chance to attend UA special events and off-site learning excursions.
+Interns are paid for a 36-hour workweek and spend Monday – Thursday in their assigned host department.
+Friday is seminar day and an opportunity to build community, participate in group activities and learn from guest speakers.
+Students also attend UA special events and off-site learning experiences.

 Knowledge and Skills Gained

-- Develop a deeper understanding of who they aspire to be professionally and how to grow into that role through peer-to-peer coaching and interaction with senior leadership.
+- Develop a deeper understanding of professional goals and how to achieve them through peer-to-peer coaching and interaction with senior leadership.

-- Achieve an appreciation for diversity and inclusion, leadership development, communication skills, and teamwork.
+- Achieve an appreciation for diversity, leadership development, communication skills and teamwork.

-- Enjoy a close-knit and supportive community of fellow interns learning about philanthropy.
+- Enjoy a supportive cohort of fellow interns collaboratively learning about career opportunities.